How to ask for feedback at work – 4 steps

 Learn how to ask for feedback in your workplace with these 4 easy-to-follow steps.
 Increase your employee engagement and build up a continuous feedback culture!

 Building a “continuous feedback culture” might have greater effects than you can imagine.
-A research conducted by Teresa Amabile and Steven Kramer showed that a sense of progress is one of the most powerful motivators in the workplace, even more than personal or economical recognition.
+Research conducted by Teresa Amabile and Steven Kramer showed that a sense of progress is one of the most powerful motivators in the workplace, even more than personal or economical recognition.
 Progress impacts performance and usually high performers offer more positive feedback to peers.
-Tap My Back is an employee feedback app that helps organizations building a continuous feedback culture and improving employee engagement.
+Tap My Back is an employee feedback app that helps organizations build a continuous feedback culture and improve employee engagement.

 So, why wait for the formal annual performance review?
 The adult brain learns best by being caught in the moment; productive feedback requires giving it frequently.
 Start taking control of the feedback you can give and receive.
 First, by learning how to ask for feedback, and therefore building that continuous feedback culture that will improve your personal and team’s performance!

 Here are 4 useful and easy tips on how to ask for feedback in the workplace:

 Concluding, stop waiting for the final annual review to receive or give feedback to your teams!
 Another great way to give feedback and ask for it is by integrating it with feedforward.